 On the basis of mutual benefit, researchers, engineers and scholars from Near Neighbour Countries and International Partners Countries may join.

-During FP7 (2007-2013), all COST Actions followed the Domain structure (left side navigation).
+During FP7 (2007-2013), all COST Actions followed the Domain structure.
 COST Actions funded under the new COST Open Call will no longer follow this structure.

 The new scientific organisation reflects a fully open and bottom-up approach through a single Scientific Committee.
 The new approach includes a renewed Submission, Evaluation, Selection and Approval favouring excellence and encouraging multi- and interdisciplinary approaches.